EnterpriseDB/tpa/docs/tpaexec-hooks.md

 by itself, but it allows you to write hook scripts to execute arbitrary Ansible tasks during the deployment.

+TPAexec already provides a broad variety of settings to control your cluster configuration, including custom repositories, custom packages, custom Postgres configuration (both pg_hba.conf and postgresql.conf), and so on.
+You can use hooks to address specific needs that are not met by the various configuration settings.

 If you create files with specific names under the ``hooks`` subdirectory of your cluster directory, TPAexec will invoke them at various stages of the deployment process.